 What are Atomic Swaps and how do they work?

-Since the creation of Bitcoin in 2008, the cryptocurrency landscape has expanded to include thousands of different digital assets.
-This diversification has increased the need for traders to exchange one cryptocurrency for another.
-To meet this demand, atomic swaps were developed, enabling users to trade two different cryptocurrencies directly from their wallets without relying on a third-party intermediary like a centralized exchange.
+Since Bitcoin's creation in 2008, the cryptocurrency market has grown to include thousands of digital assets.
+This expansion created a demand for traders to exchange one cryptocurrency for another.
+To meet this need, atomic swaps were developed, allowing users to trade two different cryptocurrencies directly from their wallets without relying on a third-party intermediary like a centralized exchange.

-This technology facilitates a direct, secure, peer-to-peer exchange across different blockchains, representing a significant step toward a more decentralized financial system.
+This technology enables direct, secure, peer-to-peer exchanges across different blockchains, representing a significant step toward a more decentralized financial system.

 What Are Atomic Swaps?

 Atomic swaps, also known as cross-chain atomic swaps, enable the peer-to-peer exchange of cryptocurrencies operating on different blockchains without a centralized intermediary.
-This process provides a trustless and non-custodial exchange, involving only the two trading parties.
+This process facilitates a trustless and non-custodial exchange involving only the two trading parties.

-The term "atomic" is derived from atomicity, a computing principle ensuring that a transaction is an indivisible, single operation.
-In the context of a swap, this means the exchange either completes in its entirety or fails completely, with no partial transfer of funds.
-This prevents a scenario where one party sends funds but does not receive anything in return.
+The term "atomic" comes from atomicity, a database principle ensuring that a transaction is an indivisible, all-or-nothing operation.
+In the context of a swap, this means the exchange either completes entirely or fails completely, with no partial transfer of funds.
+This structure prevents one party from sending funds and receiving nothing in return.

-The concept was first discussed by Sergio Damien Lerner in 2012, who envisioned a way to trade coins directly against Bitcoin.
+The concept was first discussed by Sergio Demian Lerner in 2012, who envisioned a way to trade coins directly against Bitcoin.
 Tier Nolan later coined the term "atomic swap" in 2013 while detailing the underlying technology.
-The first practical application occurred in 2017 when Litecoin founder Charlie Lee successfully performed a cross-chain swap between Litecoin (LTC) and Bitcoin (BTC), exchanging 10 LTC for 0.1137 BTC.
-Following this milestone, atomic swaps have been integrated into various decentralized exchanges, wallets, and platforms.
+The first practical implementation occurred in 2017 when Litecoin founder Charlie Lee successfully performed a cross-chain swap between Litecoin (LTC) and Bitcoin (BTC), exchanging 10 LTC for 0.1137 BTC.
+Since this milestone, atomic swaps have been integrated into various decentralized exchanges, wallets, and platforms.

 How Do Atomic Swaps Work?